da-x/casserole/README.md

 ## Bigger example

-See the output of the [example](example/main.rs), that demonstrates how a big map can be stored.
+See the output of the [example](example/main.rs), that demonstrates how a tree of maps can be stored and restored using Casserole.

 ```